marcotoronto/rdm-test/content/04_directory_structures.md

   -rwxr-xr-x    1 andrewli  staff   6664 11 Jul 09:46 03_create_readme.md
   -r--r-xr-x    1 andrewli  staff   6664 11 Jul 09:46 VERY_IMPORTANT_DO_NOT_EDIT.md
   ```

-* Do not let old files linger, (carefully) delete old files or add them to an "archive" folder.

 * Be consistent with how you organize your folders and files!
 It becomes confusing if you mix this organization.
 Choose what makes sense for your project or stick to what the team/lab has already implemented.